celmechcongress2026/celmechcongress2026.github.io/program.md

 permalink: /program/
 ---

-All lectures will take place at the UNAM–Oaxaca University Extension Unit, located in the historic city center and within walking distance of the main conference hotel.
+All lectures will take place at the UNAM–Oaxaca University Extension Unit, located in the historic city center.

 ---
 - 🏛️ UNAM–Oaxaca University Extension Unit